-Home to the largest collection of reptiles in the world, according to Guinness World Records, Reptile Gardens is a staple in making memories in the Black Hills.
+Recognized in 2014 and again in 2018 by Guinness World Records as the largest collection of reptiles in the world, Reptile Gardens is a staple in making memories in the Black Hills.
 Take a stroll through the botanical gardens, including the Living Wall, Tortuga Falls meditative garden, and the Safari Room South Dakota's own indoor jungle.
-Head over to Avian
+Head over to Avian Avenue for a rare chance for an up close encounter with their raptors and parrots.
+You'll want to bring your camera and make sure you get a selfie with the giant tortoises before you head home!